Twelve wish kids from 10 states will travel to Phoenix

 for the big game

-PHOENIX (January 21, 2015) – In late January, Make-A-Wish® will welcome 12 passionate football fans with life-threatening medical conditions to sunny Phoenix, Ariz., for an unforgettable Super Bowl experience.
+PHOENIX (January 21, 2015) – In late January, Make-A-Wish® will welcome 12 passionate football fans with critical illnesses to sunny Phoenix, Ariz., for an unforgettable Super Bowl experience.
 The wish kids will travel from 10 different states to the Phoenix metropolitan area for their wish to attend the most anticipated football game of the year.

 In addition to being the site of Super Bowl XLIX, Phoenix is also the birthplace of Make-A-Wish.
 It is where, in 1980, a group of caring citizens came together to help grant the wish of a 7-year-old boy with leukemia who wanted to be a police officer.
 The experience left a lasting impact on the original wish granters, and inspired some of them to start a foundation to grant wishes to other sick kids.
 Now, 35 years and more than 254,000 wishes later, Make-A-Wish still has its headquarters located in Phoenix and looks forward to hosting the 12 wish kids who will be visiting the country’s sixth largest city for Super Bowl XLIX.